All Episodes

 Middle-aged people will be exhausted because they've had to care for you and their kids.

-The teenagers will be bored and restless, and the younger kids will run around and jump up inappropriately and be pulled off your rough one thread.
+And the younger kids will run around and jump up inappropriately and be pulled off your rough, one-thread, weird fabric that makes up your sheets in hospital.

 And you will realize that you maybe have five meals left.

-Last swallow.
+Last meal, last bite, last swallow.

-And every time you close your eyes and lay your head back on the pillow, it will feel like you're falling down into eternity, and you will jerk back up and you will try and cling to life.
+And every time you close your eyes and lay your head back on the pillow, it will feel like you're falling down into eternity and you will jerk back up and you will try and cling to life.

-But you will also realize that by extending your life, if you can through willpower, you will be extending the agony of those who have to watch you die.
+But you will also realize that by extending your life, if you can, through willpower, you will be extending the agony of those who have to watch you die.

-And at some point, at some point, you may just relax and fall into the great beyond.
+And at some point, at some point, you may just relax and fall into the great beyond, into the arms of your ancestors, or into nothing.

 Into judgment, or as much consciousness after you die as you had before you were born, which is to say, none.

-And people will cry, both in sadness and gladness, sadness that you're gone, but gladness that your suffering is over.
+And people will cry both in sadness and gladness, sadness that you're gone, but gladness that your suffering is over.

 And their parents won't know what to say.